class="post-87 grants type-grants status-publish hentry" role="article">

 STS Grant Guidelines

 The maximum amount of compensation STS artists may receive in any fiscal year from all STS activities is $16,000 for individual artists or $30,000 for arts groups.
-Artists and arts organizations may NOT charge admission for teachers, principals, parent chaperones, and other school staff accompanying students.
+It is suggested that artists and arts organizations not charge admission for teachers, principals, parent chaperones, and other school staff accompanying students.
 Maximum of one free chaperone per ten students.

 Artists/arts groups presenting STS-funded activities must provide student preparatory materials to teachers at least ten days prior to the event.